How to write effective call center scripts

 3. Not listening to your customers

 You want your agents and reps to listen to your customer’s problems and come up with a solution that is designed for them.
-By simply listening to your customers, your employees can gather a lot of information about the caller which leads to fewer questions being asked and faster resolutions.
+Simply by listening to your customers, you can gather a lot of information which leads to fewer questions being asked and faster resolutions.

 This point is especially important for sales scripts, you cannot design one outbound script and distribute it among your reps.
 According to Epsilon, 80% of consumers are more likely to make a purchase from a brand that offers personalized experiences.
 If you want to sell better, then adding a personal touch to your calls can go a long way.